Bayesian Insights into Exchange and Restriction in Gray Matter Diffusion MRI: Results

 Figures~\ref{fig:uGUIDE_fitting_participant_NEXI} and \ref{fig:uGUIDE_fitting_participant_SANDIX} show the parameter estimates obtained using µGUIDE with the NEXI and SANDIX models on \textit{in vivo} data from a participant scanned with the 3T Connectom protocol.
 Each figure displays both the MAP estimates and associated uncertainty measures for each parameter.
 Red dots indicate voxels presenting a degeneracy in their posterior distributions.
-As seen in the simulations, both models yield high uncertainty for the exchange time $t_{ex}$, indicating limited confidence in its estimation under the current protocol.
-In contrast, estimates of $D_e$ and $f$ exhibit low uncertainty, consistent with the model’s robust performance for these parameters in the simulated data.
+As seen in the simulations, both models yield high uncertainty for the exchange time $t_{ex}$, indicating limited confidence in its estimation with the current protocol.
+In contrast, estimates of $D_e$ and $f_n$ exhibit low uncertainty, consistent with the model’s robust performance for these parameters in the simulated data.

-Figure~\ref{fig:uGUIDE_NLLS} compares parameter estimates across the cortical ribbons of all participants obtained using µGUIDE and NLLS method, as implemented in \citet{uhl_quantifying_2024}.
-For µGUIDE, estimates were thresholded by their posterior uncertainty: we report distributions retaining only the voxels whose uncertainty is inferior to 50\%, 30\%, and 10\%.
+Figure~\ref{fig:uGUIDE_NLLS} presents a comparison of NEXI and SANDIX parameter estimates across the cortical ribbons of all participants, obtained using µGUIDE and the NLLS method, as implemented in \citet{uhl_quantifying_2024}.
+For µGUIDE, estimates are thresholded by their posterior uncertainty: we report distributions retaining only the voxels whose uncertainty is inferior to 50\%, 30\%, and 10\%.
 Voxels with the lowest uncertainty are considered the most reliable.
-In contrast, no quality-based filtering was applied to the NLLS results.
+In contrast, no quality-based filtering is applied to the NLLS results.
 Notably, NLLS estimates frequently hit the boundaries of the predefined parameter ranges, indicating potential instability.